Weldmicheal/ttm4175/a3/lab.md

 **Task 1:**
 Use the Button and the Buzzer, and build a system with that you can create Morse code, just locally on your own device.
 Whenever you press down the button, the buzzer should beep.

 Hint: Try to build the application on your own.
-If you have no idea how it should look like, have a glance [here].
+If you have no idea how it should look like, have a glance [here][here2].

-[here]: images/local-morse-code.png
+[here2]: images/local-morse-code.png

 **Task 2:**
 Extend the system with the Button and the Buzzer, and add an LED.
 The LED should light up whenever the button is pressed, together with the buzzer.